High-Altitude Medical

-A high-altitude expedition is a demanding test not only for your fitness but also for your palate and entire digestive system.
+A high-altitude expedition is a demanding test not only for your physical condition, but also for your taste buds and your entire digestive system.

 ENERGY REQUIREMENTS IN THE MOUNTAINS

-During climbing, the body uses huge amounts of energy.
-Therefore, it is important to provide high-energy foods, mainly based on carbohydrates.
+During climbing, the body consumes large amounts of energy.
+For this reason it is important to eat high-calorie foods, mainly based on carbohydrates.

 ENERGY DURING CLIMBING

-In the mountains, you burn a lot of calories, so it's important to regularly provide easily digestible energy.
+In the mountains you burn a significant number of calories, so it is important to regularly supply the body with easily digestible energy.

 ➤ energy bars